haojj/firstgit/readme.txt

-this is first run gitting
+this is second run gitting
 i'm happy